williampowell03/will-p-july24/README.md

 ![Screenshot of Application](docs/images/image.png)

 The Personal Loan Calculator App is a Java Script Application that allows the user to calculate the Monthly Payment that arises from a loan of their choosing.
-The Java Script backend and HTML & CSS front end enable the user to input the loan amount in £, the interest rate % and the payment term length in months, producing an output displaying the monthly payment that the user will incur as a result of the loan.
+The Java Script backend and HTML & CSS front end enable the user to input the loan amount £, the interest rate % and the payment term length in months, producing an output displaying the monthly payment that the user will incur as a result of the loan.

 This application utilises a simple formula to calculate the interest and the fixed monthly payment with a user interface that aims to display:
 * User input box for the Loan Amount Value